alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

 Given their huge importance in the world today, when I started this project it felt to me like there is disproportionately little info and dialogue on the internet about how to use them directly in CUDA.
 I quickly learned this lack of info is probably because if you want to write a kernel that uses tensor cores at anywhere close to their full potentional, you need to employ some fairly tricky techniques to keep them fed, which in practice means  efficiently moving bytes through the memory heirarchy of the GPU, and overlapping compute with this data movement.
 But as with all rewarding engineering endeavors, with a little focus and persistence I started to see the cleverness and elegance in algorithmic details which once seemed uncomfortably complicated and esoteric, which is what moved me to write this article!

 The [roofline](https://en.wikipedia.org/wiki/Roofline_model) chart below captures in a nutshell why writing a kernel which achieves peak performance with tensor cores is hard.
 Roofline charts plot the arithmetic throughput you can achieve on a given piece of hardware as a function of the data reuse of a particular algorithm.
 The x-axis corresponds to data reuse in units of FLOPs/byte, this is a property of a particular implementation of a kernel.
 It measures how many FLOPs are performed on each byte read from memory.
 The y-axis shows FLOP/sec which means at a given level of data reuse, how many floating point operations can this piece of hardware complete in a second.
 For each roofline, the points on the x axis to the left of the cusp correspond to levels of data reuse that result in an algorithm being "memory bound", that is the floating point throughput we can achieve is limited by how much data we can move onto the chip.
 The points on the x axis to the right of the cusp correspond to higher levels of data reuse that result in an algorithm being "compute bound", this means we are moving enough data onto the chip to keep our compute units fully fed, and our throughput is limited by the FLOP/s of the device, which is a huge number, rather than the memory bandwidth, which comparitively is a smaller number.
-In this case for the Tesla T4, the tensor cores are capable of close to $65*10^{12}$ or $65,000,000,000,000$ half precision FLOP/s, which is about 8x the throughput of CUDA cores performing single precision math[^1].
+In this case for the Tesla T4, the tensor cores are capable of close to $65*10^{12}$ or $65,000,000,000,000$ half precision FLOP/s, which is about 8x the throughput of CUDA cores performing single precision math.
+The FLOP/s number found on the spec sheet is usually conditioned with the word "theoretical" because in practice, it is physically impossible for the gpu to achieve this throughput for any sustained amount of time without melting or catching on fire, for an excellent explanation of why this is see [here](https://www.thonking.ai/p/strangely-matrix-multiplications)
 ![roofline](/images/roofline1.png)

-[^1]: The FLOP/s number found on the spec sheet is usually conditioned with the word "theoretical" because in practice, it is physically impossible for the gpu to achieve this throughput for any sustained amount of time without melting or catching on fire, for an excellent explanation of why this is see [here](https://www.thonking.ai/p/strangely-matrix-multiplications)

 From the perspective of algorithm design, this huge increase in throughput of tensor cores is something of a blessing and a curse.
 The blessing is that tensor cores are powerful, their theoretical max throughput is 8x that of CUDA cores.
 The tricky part is that in order to reach peak performance with tensor cores, according to the simplified view of this roofline model we need to write an algorithm that has about 8x more data reuse than an algorithm which achieves peak single precision performance.